wlanowski/lastfm-nowplaying-widget/README.md

 A simple widget that displays a user's currently played song on [last.fm](http://last.fm).

-This wirk is based on the [Last.fm Now Playing Widget by cj123](https://github.com/cj123/lastfm-nowplaying-widget) (MIT-License)
+This work is based on the [Last.fm Now Playing Widget by cj123](https://github.com/cj123/lastfm-nowplaying-widget) (MIT-License)

 ## Usage